 When speaking a foreign language, how do you approach the pronunciation of words in your native language?
 Or the opposite situation… when you’re speaking your native language and foreign words come up.
-Do you pronounce them like a native speaker would (if you’re able) or do you say them the way they’re pronounced in the language you’re speaking?
+Do you pronounce them like a native speaker would (if you know how to pronounce French words) or do you say them the way they’re pronounced in the language you’re speaking?
 Let me give you some examples and how a simple pronunciation choice can impact communication.

 Note: For purposes of this post, I’m using French and English as my example languages.
 French is my second language and English is my native language, but please note that what I’m writing about could apply to any language.

 So let me set the scene.
 You’re a native English speaker in mid-conversation in English with another native English speaker and a French word comes up.

 Do you pronounce it the way English speakers pronounce it or do you say it with your best attempt of a French accent?
 Do you know how to pronounce French words?
 I’m talking about words like croissant, carte blanche, Paris, cul de sac, hors d’oeuvres, macaron, Notre Dame…

 Are there variables that influence your pronunciation choices?
 Let’s talk about that.
 Maybe sometimes you pronounce the words like English speakers do, and other times, you say them in French.

 This accent switching is most definitely a “thing” and I’ve discussed it at length with some of my friends who live abroad in non-English speaking countries.